ntrupin/abstractml/README.md

 ## The Problem

-Modern web development (HTML/CSS/JS), though wonderfully functional and powerful, could be quite ugly to look at, and hard to navigate and edit, one there was a few dozen lines of code.
-These pages did not look like good code (bad for your personal image, and your portfolio) and could be quite hard to continue work on.
+Modern web development (HTML/CSS/JS), though wonderfully functional and powerful, could be quite ugly to look at, and hard to navigate and edit, once there was a few dozen lines of code.
+These pages did not look like good writing (bad for your personal image, and your portfolio) and could be quite hard to continue work on.

 ## Our Goals